robertoallende/micromanaged-driven-development/dev_log/03_templates.md

 ## Objective

-Create template directory structure and adoption guidance to help new users easily start their own MDD projects.
+Create template directory structure and adoption guidance to help new users easily start their own MMDD projects.

 ## Implementation